status-im/help.status.im/docs/en/using-status/leave-a-group-chat.md

 If you don’t want to be a member of a [group chat][understand-group-chats] anymore, you can leave the chat.
 You'll be able to [re-join the chat][join-a-group-chat] later if you change your mind.

 Once you leave, a note will appear in the group chat's message history letting other members know that you left the chat.
+You'll still be able to see the previous message history.

 If someone is adding you to group chats you don't want to be in, consider [changing who can invite you to group chats][change-who-can-invite-you-to-group-chats] or [blocking that person][block-someone-in-status].